A Workshop on Writing: Personal Reflections

 Learning to Write

 Writing is often caught rather than taught.
 I never took a formal writing class.
-Instead, I read everything written by D. A. Carson, my Doktorvater, and emulated his approach to publishing.
+Rather, I read everything written by D. A. Carson, my Doktorvater, and emulated his approach to publishing.
 I did read several books on writing, though, of which my favorite was Joseph Williams’s Style.

 Craft of Writing